Mykola Lebed: World War II

 In 1940, during the internal conflict that erupted within the Organization of Ukrainian Nationalists (OUN) he supported Stepan Bandera, and, in 1941, became his assistant.
 In June 1941, he was one of the functionaries in the short-lived Ukrainian government.
 In 1942, he was a participant in the 3rd Special Conference of the OUN, and headed the head council and the delegate for external contacts of the Direction of the OUN.

 Lebed assumed control of Bandera's faction of the OUN in western Ukraine, which would come to dominate the Ukrainian Insurgent Army (UPA) until 1943.
+In April 1943 he proposed that they should "cleanse the entire revolutionary territory of the Polish population".
 As leader of OUN-B, Lebed was responsible for the ethnic cleansing of around 100,000 Poles in Volhynia and Eastern Galicia, including giving orders to carry out the killings.

 In 1944 he became one of the founders of the Ukrainian Supreme Liberation Council (UHVR) and the general Secretary of International Policies of the UHVR.
 At the recommendation of the UHVR he traveled to the West where he contacted various Western governments.
 In 1948, he became a member of the OUN (Diaspora).

-Alleged collaboration with Nazi Germany
+Collaboration with Nazi Germany

 In a government reports publication, published by the National Archives, Lebed is being suspected of having collaborated with Nazi Germany.

 Lebed was described as a "Ukrainian fascist leader and suspected Nazi collaborator", and later labeled as a "well-known sadist and collaborator of the Germans" by United States Army counterintelligence.

-On the other hand, it was also stated, that Lebed himself was persecuted by the Gestapo: "it (OUN/B) fought German rule, and the Gestapo put a price on Lebed's head."
+Although some say that Lebed was also persecuted by the Gestapo, it is also known that the OUN/B, in which Lebed was a key player, pursued its own ethnic cleansing policies complementing the German aims.
+"On the one hand, [OUN/B] fought German rule, and the Gestapo put a price on Lebed's head.
+On the other, it pursued its own ethnic cleansing policies complementing German aims."

 Post-war activities

 From 1949, Lebed lived in the United States.
-During 1952–1974, he headed the research center "Prologue" in New York; in 1982–85, he was Deputy Chairman and since 1974 he was a Member of the Board of Directors of the institution.
+During 1952–1974, he headed the Prolog Research Center in New York; in 1982–85, he was Deputy Chairman and since 1974 he was a Member of the Board of Directors of the institution.
 In 1956-91 he was a member of the board of the Ukrainian Society of Foreign Studies in Munich and Toronto, publishing committee "Chronicle of the UPA (1975).
 Author memories "UPA" (1946, 1987).
-Thanks to his collaboration with the CIA and their active shielding of him, Lebed was never tried for the war crimes he and his men had committed against Poles and Jews during WWII.
+Thanks to his collaboration with the CIA and their active shielding of him, Lebed was never tried for the war crimes he and his men had allegedly committed against Poles and Jews during WWII.